thumbnail image

 Georgia Military College, Dublin Campus

 The First National Bank was Dublin’s largest bank until its failure in 1928.
 The Citizens and Southern Bank and later, the Morris State Bank were located here.
 Eventually, the building was reduced to use as a pawn shop operating on the first floor only until the building was finally shuttered in the 1980s.
-Following an award-winning historic renovation of the building by Garbutt Construction, First National Bank building is now Georgia Military College's Dublin Campus and Landmark Cafe & Market.
+Following an award-winning historic renovation of the building by Garbutt Construction, First National Bank building is now Georgia Military College's Dublin Campus.

 109 S. Jefferson Street, Dublin, GA 31021